emca-it/EnergySOAR/07-0-0-Integrations/Analyzers/PaloAltoWildFire/PaloAltoWildFire.rst

 * Static analysis provides instant identification of malware variants
 * Uses a custom hypervisor to prevent malware evasion techniques

-This analyzer supports "file", "url", and "hash" observables to be submitted to WildFire and produces a nicely formatted report in TheHive with all the pertinent information.
+This analyzer supports "file", "url", and "hash" observables to be submitted to WildFire and produces a nicely formatted report in Energy SOAR Base with all the pertinent information.

 Product website: https://www.paloaltonetworks.com/network-security/wildfire